eliyasakondo/SE-Projects/README.md

 Step 8: The selected tutor receives a notification of their acceptance via email or another preferred method.

 Step 9: If rejected, the applicant receives feedback and possible next steps.
+Online Recruitment System for Tutors: Step-by-Step Approval Process

+Roles and Responsibilities:

+Tutor:

+Initial application submission.

+Providing necessary documents and information.

+Coordinator:

+Reviewing the application for completeness and initial eligibility.

+Forwarding the application to the Dean.

+Dean:

+Assessing the application based on academic criteria and department needs.

+Approving or rejecting the application.

+Forwarding approved applications to the SSS.

+SSS (Student Services Section):

+Conducting further administrative review.

+Ensuring compliance with university policies.

+Forwarding the application to the Dean of SST/Pro VC.

+Dean SST/Pro VC:

+Final review and decision-making authority.

+Approving the application and ensuring all criteria are met.

+Returning the application to SSS for final processing.

+SSS:

+Finalizing the administrative process.

+Ensuring all necessary documentation is complete.

+Forwarding the application back to the Dean.

+Dean:

+Confirming the final approval.

+Returning the application to the Coordinator.

+Coordinator:

+Informing the Tutor of the decision.

+Coordinating any further steps required for onboarding.

+Tutor:

+Completing any additional steps required for registration.

+Starting the tutoring engagement.

+Project Workflow

+Tutor Application Submission:

+Tutors submit their applications online through a dedicated portal.

+Required documents include CV, academic certificates, and a statement of purpose.

+Initial Review by Coordinator:

+Coordinator checks the application for completeness.

+If complete, the application is forwarded to the Dean.

+Dean's Assessment:

+Dean reviews the academic credentials and fit for the department.

+Approved applications are sent to SSS for further review.

+Administrative Review by SSS:

+SSS ensures the application adheres to university policies.

+After review, the application is forwarded to the Dean of SST/Pro VC.

+Final Decision by Dean SST/Pro VC:

+Dean SST/Pro VC conducts a final review.

+Approved applications are sent back to SSS for processing.

+SSS Final Processing:

+SSS completes any remaining administrative tasks.

+The application is returned to the Dean.

+Dean's Confirmation:

+Dean confirms the final approval.

+Application is sent to the Coordinator.

+Coordinator Notification:

+Coordinator informs the Tutor of the decision.

+Provides instructions for the next steps.

+Tutor Onboarding:

+Tutor completes onboarding steps.

+Begins tutoring sessions.

 ## 2. Late Registration System